 The troubling case was brought to light by none other than Christopher Wylie, a 28-year-old data scientist who built Cambridge Analytica from the ground up.
-According to the whistleblower, Cambridge lecturer Aleksandr Kogan created a personality quiz designed to go viral.
+According to the whistleblower, University of Cambridge lecturer Aleksandr Kogan created a personality quiz designed to go viral.
 Through it, he gained access to responders’ profiles, including information regarding their friends, effectively mining the data of 270,000 Facebook users!
 Cambridge Analytica then created highly detailed profiles of millions of people and used Facebook Ads to target voters and spread dissension.

 What happens now?